 This bay is also home to the upscale and breezy Laganini Beach Club where you can rent day beds and cabanas, or relax on their cozy sofas.
 They offer cocktails, a small food menu, good music, and seriously chill vibes.

 🌟 Insider tip: Combine a day trip to Ciovo Island with a visit to the nearby town of Trogir, a UNESCO World Heritage Site.
-Check out my post on things to do in Trogir for extra inspiration.
+Check out my post on what to do in Trogir for extra inspiration.

 Located between Split and Omis (a popular destination for Cetina River Rafting), Podstrana is a coastal haven that Split locals flock to for some much needed relaxation during high season.